alinamachidon/copernicus_scripts/README.md

 For security, store your Copernicus credentials in a `.env` file in the root directory of this project with the following content:

 CDSE_USERNAME=your_username_here

 CDSE_PASSWORD=your_password_here

-Alternatively, you can store your token in a `.cdse_token` file or use environment variables — this project currently uses `.env` via the `python-dotenv` package.
+Alternatively, you can store your token in a `.cdse_token` file or use environment variables, this project currently uses `.env` via the `python-dotenv` package.

 ---